-Frog Letter Activities
+Frog Uppercase and Lowercase Letter Activities

 Uppercase and Lowercase Letter Match

-I love to introduce activities like this as though my students are going to bring each frog to their own lily pad.
-This adds in a sense of imagination to a simple activity intended to build their letter foundation.
+I love to introduce letter activities like this as though my students are going to bring each frog to their own lily pad.
+This adds a sense of imagination to a simple activity intended to build their letter foundation.
 Set out all or just some of the letter cards.

 After the cards are set out, students will look for the uppercase and lowercase letter matches.
 The uppercase letters are displayed on lily pads, while the lowercase letters are shown on the frogs.

-After all cards are matched, students should go back and read each letter for practice.
+After all the cards are matched, students should go back and read each letter for practice.
 I also encourage early finishers to practice again, seeing how quickly and accurately they can match the cards while saying the letter names.

 Uppercase and Lowercase Memory Match

 Do you remember the age-old Memory game you used to play as a kid?
-Well, why not bring it back into your classroom!
-Memory card games have many benefits for young children, including developing concentration or short-term memory, increasing attention to details, and training their visual memory.
+Well, why not bring it back into your classroom?

+Memory card games have many benefits for young children, including developing concentration or short-term memory, increasing attention to detail, and training their visual memory.

-To use these cards as a memory game, choose the letters you would like your students to work on.
+To use these cards as a Memory game, first choose the letters you would like your students to work on.
 If you are using most or all of the cards, I recommend making 2 piles, one for uppercase letters and one for lowercase letters.
 Mix them up and place them face down.